 Professional dental cleaning is a key part of your preventive dental visit to Bella Smiles in Riverhead, Nesconset, or Roslyn, NY.
 Following ADA guidelines, Bella Smiles recommends that patients come in for a routine preventive care visit twice a year.
 If you have gum disease or complex dental concerns, we may recommend additional visits in order to maintain optimal dental health.
+Preventive care and dental cleaning are general dentistry services we provide to the public in Long Island, New York.

 Why Are Dental Cleanings Important?